cowhorse7/KidMath-jumpstart/README.md

 6/9.1 1.5hr fixing game and forms functionality, mixing up some css

 6/9.2 .8hr set up score and reward tables in supabase, begin timer component

+6/10 1.4hr struggle with supabase.
+Thinking it may be better to transition to Mongo instead, though Vercel is half of what makes this battle difficult...